Last Updated: 30th December, 2020

-Shockingly outstanding amongst other approaches to solidify your WordPress security is to just use smart usernames and passwords.
+Shockingly outstanding amongst other approaches to solidify your WordPress security (WordPress Security Checklist) is to just use smart usernames and passwords.
 Sounds entirely simple right?
 All things considered, look at SplashData’s 2017 annual list of the most popular passwords stolen consistently (arranged by popularity).

 That is correct!
 The most famous password word is “123456“, trailed by an amazing “Password“.
 Some of the best security starts from the basics.
 Google has some great recommendations on how to choose a strong password.
 Or you can use an online tool like Strong Password Generator.